washingtonstateuniversity/WSUWP-Plugin-Help-Docs/README.md

 Use the [Browserlist online demo](http://browserl.ist/) (search for `> 1%,ie 8-11,Firefox ESR`) to review the current list of mobile and desktop browsers this resolves to.

-### Bugs and/or Fixes for WSUP HRS Help
+### Bugs and/or Fixes for WSUP Help Docs

-Please submit bugs and/or fixes to: <https://github.com/washingtonstateuniversity/wsuwp-hrs-help/issues>.
-Please read (and adhere to) the guidelines for contributions detailed in [CONTRIBUTING.md](https://github.com/washingtonstateuniversity/wsuwp-hrs-help/blob/master/CONTRIBUTING.md).
+Please submit bugs and/or fixes to: <https://github.com/washingtonstateuniversity/wsuwp-plugin-help-docs/issues>.
+Please read (and adhere to) the guidelines for contributions detailed in [CONTRIBUTING.md](https://github.com/washingtonstateuniversity/wsuwp-plugin-help-docs/blob/master/CONTRIBUTING.md).

-To view release & update notes, read the [CHANGELOG.md]https://github.com/washingtonstateuniversity/wsuwp-hrs-help/blob/master/CHANGELOG.md).
+To view release & update notes, read the [CHANGELOG.md]https://github.com/washingtonstateuniversity/wsuwp-plugin-help-docs/blob/master/CHANGELOG.md).